theruziev/aio_pubsub/README.rst

 Usage
 ------
-To use, you need to implement your pubsub implementation from interfaces or use backends from ``async_pubsub.backends`` package::
+To use it, you need to implement your pubsub implementation from interfaces or use backends from ``async_pubsub.backends`` package::

     from async_pubsub.backends.memory import MemoryPubSub